What is a Chartered Financial Analyst?

 Quite honestly, I did not know much about the CFA program when I first signed up in January 1994.
 A friend of mine in Toronto suggested I take the course as a way to get my mind off my brother who died suddenly 8 months earlier.
 I was rather depressed, but the course load forced me to focus on the future as opposed to dwelling on the past.
 My brother would have wanted that.
 I had completed an MBA before I started the CFA program and was amazed at how much more difficult, in-depth, and relevant it was compared to what I had experienced in university.

-Ready to get in touch with one of our CFAs to explore your investment options?
+Ready to get in touch with a member of our team to explore your investment options?

 CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.